-18+ The golden sand squeaks in soft protest as Megan presses her body into the beach towel.
-A gentle breeze carries the taste of the sea and cools the sweat tingling her sun-toasted skin.
-Distant gulls crawk and nearby waves roll onto the shore in a relaxing rhythm.
+18+ The golden sand squeaks in protest as Megan presses her body more firmly into the beach towel.
+A gentle breeze carries a salty scent and chills the sweat glistening on her sun-toasted skin, as gulls crawk and waves break in a relaxing rhythm.
 Megan licks her lips and sighs.
-And then the phone rings.
+And then a phone rings.

-Megan clenches her teeth and waits for her husband to respond to the rude interruption.
+Megan clenches her teeth.
+It’s Edward’s phone — she waits for her husband to silence the interruption.
 The phone drones on.

 "Answer it, Edward!" she explodes, opening her eyes and turning towards him.

-The beach vanishes, the phone keeps ringing.
+The beach vanishes; the phone keeps ringing.
 Megan groans.
-She switches on her bedside lamp and reaches across Edward's vacant side of the bed for the phone.
+She switches on her bedside lamp and reaches across her husband's vacant side of the bed for the phone.

-"Hello, who's calling, please?" she asks, wiping the sleep from her eyes and squinting at the alarm clock on the bedside table.
+"Yes, who's calling, please?" she asks, rubbing sleep from her eyes and squinting at the alarm clock on the bedside table.
 2 AM.

 The phone line is silent for a few seconds and then, "Oh Meg, I'm so sorry, it's Ed, he's, he's ..."

 Now there is loud sobbing.
-Megan does a quick time calculation -- it's midday in New York.
+Megan does a quick time zone calculation — it's 9 PM yesterday in New York.

-"Zoe, what's happened?" she asks in a flat, no-nonsense tone as if questioning one of her daughters during the turbulent teenage years.
+"Zoe, what's happened?" she asks in a flat, no-nonsense tone as if questioning one of her daughters during their turbulent teenage years.

-"Last night, Ed ... he had a heart attack.
-An ambulance got him to the hospital.
-But ... oh, Meg, he's dead.
-Ed died this morning."
+"This morning, Ed, he had a heart attack while out jogging.
+An ambulance took him to the hospital.
+But —" Another pause.
+Megan resists the temptation to tell Zoe to hurry up.
+"Oh, Meg, he's dead.
+Ed died this evening."

 There is more sobbing at the other end of the line.
 Megan draws a deep breath but feels nothing, not even guilt for feeling nothing.

-Megan knows she should reciprocate and console the younger woman, but simply hangs up the phone and lays back on her side of the bed.
-She switches off the bedside lamp and closes her eyes.
+Megan knows she should console the younger woman, but instead, she hangs up the phone and lays back on her side of the bed.
+Megan switches off the bedside lamp and closes her eyes.

-Tonight all she wants is to forget her failed marriage and Zoe's phone call, to fall asleep again and escape back to the beach.
+Tonight all Megan wants to do is to forget her failed marriage and Zoe's phone call, and to fall asleep again and escape to the beach.

 © 2019 Robert Fairhead